Breeding is not

 always the best way to make money in livestock farming.
 You might profit

 more by buying young animals and rounding them off.
+Lambs grazed on good grass could reach 50kg within eight months Photo: FW ArchiveVolatile

-Volatile markets, bad weather patterns linked to climate change, and rising input costs have put increasing pressure on livestock farmers.
+markets, bad weather patterns linked to climate change, and rising

 Let’s say you have a small-scale livestock operation with 100 wool-producing ewes.